How Can We Assist You?

 Work directly with one or more of our professional consultants on the issues of your county, prevention organization, or community.
 Receive expert consultation and recommendations tailored to meet your individual needs.
 A TA Request Form is available online or you can contact the CPI TA Team directly.

-CPI offers the Prevention Extension Workshop Series, which aims to make state-of-the-art research and practices in the field of Substance Use Disorder (SUD) prevention more accessible to communities throughout California.
+CPI offers the Professional Competency Trainings, which aims to make state-of-the-art research and practices in the field of Substance Use Disorder (SUD) prevention more accessible to communities throughout California.

 The series addresses emerging issues and proven practices in the SUD prevention field.
-The workshops are in line with the Substance Abuse and Mental Health Services Administration’s Strategic Prevention Framework, each workshop covering at least one of the Framework’s steps.
+The trainings are in line with the Substance Abuse and Mental Health Services Administration’s Strategic Prevention Framework, each training covering at least one of the Framework’s steps.

 When you need training in a specific skill or content area that meets a unique local need, our team of expert consultants is available.
 They will work closely with you to develop and deliver customized trainings based on the information most relevant to reaching your goals.
 Topics of interest include: strategic planning, logic model development, evidence-based drug and violence prevention strategies, and local evaluation strategies.